spesmilo/electrum/contrib/osx/README.md

 application.
 Although these images can be created on a Mac with the built-in `hdiutil`, they are not deterministic.

-Instead, we use the toolchain that Bitcoin uses: genisoimage and libdmg-hfsplus.
+Instead, we use the toolchain that Syscoin uses: genisoimage and libdmg-hfsplus.
 These tools do not work on macOS, so you need a separate Linux machine (or VM).

 Copy the Electrum.app directory over and install the dependencies, e.g.: